Bytes0211/aws-manager/README.md

 ### ⚡ Performance

 - Reuse AWS client instances when possible (handled automatically by util.py)
-- Use batch operations for S3 deletions
+- Use batch operations for S3 deletions and DynamoDB writes
 - Right-size Lambda memory allocations based on workload
 - Keep Lambda packages under 50MB for direct upload
+- Use local DynamoDB for development to avoid AWS API calls and costs

 ### 💰 Cost Optimization